 Rise with the roosters.
 Your guide will prepare a hearty breakfast.
 After breakfast, we will start our trek back.
 Before that, we will visit the Royal Project of the village.
 Your guide will explain this exciting agricultural project.
 The late King Bhumibol Adulyadej initiated the Royal Projects to improve the life of the tribal people of Thailand.

 Then we will descend from the mountains to the lowlands.
 We pass rice fields and trek through the beautiful dipterocarp forest before we reach a pretty waterfall, where we will spend some time relaxing, swimming, and enjoying the natural surroundings.
 After a short walk, we will see our van parked along the road.
 We will drive to a private house where we will have lunch.

 Bamboo rafting on the Wang River

 The Wang River ends up in the Ping River.
-In the days when the roads were of poor quality rivers were a primary means of transportation.
+Rivers were a primary means of transportation when the roads were of poor quality.
 Local people used bamboo rafts to transfer people and goods this way.
 After this, we board our van for the drive back to Chiang Mai.

 * In the dry season (January until June), there might not be enough water in the Wang River.